 - Finish the whole warm-down.

-- Do ten minutes of stretching while draining a full water bottle.
+- Do ten minutes of self-myofascial release with a muscle roller stick while draining a full water bottle.

 - Pack a post workout shake and snack.